thisiskeithkwan/C9FX/README.md

 C9FX is developed to provide a streamlined forex exchange experience for local users, aiming to streamline the forex appointment service under 1 minutes.

+This project is developed by team Freestyle during the HangSeng Bank Fintech Hackathon 2017.

 The stable version provides
 1. Online quotation of spot price.